irfanhakim-as/homelab-wiki/topics/proxmox.md

 > [!NOTE]
 > Ensure all nodes that are to be clustered have [Proxmox installed and set up](#setup).
 Their hostname and IP configuration are final and can no longer be changed once they have been clustered.

+This details the process of provisioning a cluster of Proxmox nodes.

 1. On one Proxmox node, launch the Proxmox Virtual Environment web interface on a web browser.

 2. On the left-hand side of the web interface, select the **Datacenter** menu item.